andrewrgoss/andrewrgoss.com/content/post/udemy_apache_spark_scala.md

     * MLLib and Spark Streaming are moving towards using DataSets instead of RDDs for their primary API
 * DataSets simplify development
     * You can perform most SQL operations on a dataset with one line
+* Structured streaming - uses DataSets as its primary API.
+Imagine a DataSet that keeps getting appended to forever and you can query it whenever you want.

 ### Datasets
 <a href="https://grouplens.org/datasets/movielens" target="_blank">MovieLens</a>